ValyaVyrodova/programing-notes/README.md

 Promise objects come with an aptly named `.then()` method.
 It allows us to say, “I have a promise, when it settles, `then` here’s what I want to happen…”

-`.then()` is a higher-order function— it takes two callback functions as arguments.
+`.then()` is a higher-order function — it takes two callback functions as arguments.
 We refer to these callbacks as handlers.

 - The first handler, sometimes called onFulfilled, is a success handler, and it should contain the logic for the promise resolving.